d-bl/GroundForge/README.md

 requirements:
 - [sbt] 0.13.7 or higher
-- a browser with proper SVG support, not IE
+- a browser with proper SVG support, listed on the demo page

 steps:
 - Make a local clone of the project, it can be convenient to have two local clones,